uditkumar01/makeComponent/README.md

 # makeComponent

-A cool shell script to make component templates at ease
+A cool shell script to make React component templates at ease

 ### Installation and Setup